DECA(LEGAL) - LEAVES AND ABSENCES: FAMILY AND MEDICAL LEAVE

 Authentication and Clarification

-If an employee submits a complete and sufficient certification signed by the health-care provider, a district may not request additional information from the health-care provider.
-However, the district may contact the health-care provider for purposes of clarification and authentication of the certification after the district has given the employee an opportunity to cure any deficiencies, as set forth above.
-To make such contact, a district must use a health-care provider, a human resources professional, a leave administrator, or a management official.
+If an employee submits a complete and sufficient certification signed by the health-care provider, an employer may not request additional information from the health-care provider.
+However, an employer may contact the health-care provider for purposes of clarification and authentication of the certification after the employer has given the employee an opportunity to cure any deficiencies, as set forth above.
+To make such contact, the employer must use a health-care provider, a human resources professional, a leave administrator, or a management official.
 Under no circumstances may the employee's direct supervisor contact the employee's health-care provider.

 "Authentication" means providing the health-care provider with a copy of the certification and requesting verification that the information on the form was completed and/or authorized by the health-care provider who signed the document; no additional medical information may be requested.

 "Clarification" means contacting the health-care provider to understand the handwriting on the certification or to understand the meaning of a response.
-A district may not ask the health-care provider for additional information beyond that required by the certification form.
-The requirements of the Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule must be satisfied when individually identifiable health information of an employee is shared with a district by a HIPAA-covered health-care provider.
+An employer may not ask the health-care provider for additional information beyond that required by the certification form.
+The requirements of the Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule must be satisfied when individually identifiable health information of an employee is shared with an employer by a HIPAA-covered health-care provider.

 29 C.F.R.
 825.307(a)